 The rate generator model continues to include a bill impact calculation by rate class, in which commodity rates based on time-of-use and regulatory charges are held constant.
 These will be based on the regulated price plan (RPP) prices at the time the rate generator model was published.
-A typical residential customer has now been defined as consuming 750 kWh as per Report of the Board - Defining Ontario's Typical Residential Customer.
+A typical residential customer has been defined as consuming 750 kWh in accordance with the Report of the Board - Defining Ontario's Typical Residential Customer.